 Who is a Carer?

 A carer helps another person who could not manage without them.
-It is not a job or a volunteering role but something that you do because you care about the wellbeing of the person you support.
+It is something that you do because you care about the wellbeing of the person you support.
 It can cover lots of different activities.
 Examples include:

-- Helping an elderly parent to manage their finances and to stay safe and well in their home
+- Helping an elderly parent to manage their finances and to stay independent in their own home

 - Looking out for an adult brother or sister with a learning disability who needs your help to stay independent